 The color palette is what really draws me to this website.
-The colors have a slight retro feel (learn how to create a retro color scheme), but it still gives off a bright, clean, vibrant feel.
+The colors have a slightly retro feel (learn how to create a retro color scheme), but it still gives off a bright, clean, vibrant feel.
 In addition, I like how the last post from their blog is displayed on the left.

 I like the paint splatter effect, which they use to draw attention to the important parts of the layout.
 They also use some bright colors to emphasize certain areas like the headline, and the green play button which is used for the RSS email feed.

-This website gives off a glamorous countenance, and that is probably because the business is geared towards women, who typically find these sorts of theme appealing.
+This website gives off a glamorous countenance, and that is probably because the business is geared towards women, who typically find these sorts of themes appealing.
 What really struck me about this “coming soon” site was the navigation.
-They use a nice animation that keeps you on the same page but rolls in and out new text below the logo.
+They use a nice animation that keeps you on the same page but rolls in and out the new text below the logo.